fzakaria/fzakaria.com/_posts/2022-03-14-shrinkwrap-taming-dynamic-shared-objects.md

 103
 ```

-💡 When faced with a recurring problem, often the solution is to cache the previous answer to avoid unecessary work.
+💡 When faced with a recurring problem, often the solution is to cache the previous answer to avoid unnecessary work.

 Shrinkwrap adopts this approach by freezing the required dependencies directly into the `DT_NEEDED` section of the binary by having it point to an absolute path.
 The
 transitive dependency list is also lifted to the top-level binary to simplify auditing the required dependencies.